Roadmap

 Matrix should be developed iteratively.

-The project should first build a working loop for agent creation, memory, identity continuity, and skill evolution.
+The project should first build a working loop for agent creation, memory, identity continuity, value feedback, and skill evolution.
 Only after that should it expand into proactive behavior or a full independent platform.

 Development Method